TL;DR:

 FAQs: Tax Bracket Edition

-Q: Will my whole paycheck get taxed more if I move up a bracket?
+Q: Will my whole paycheck get taxed more if I hit a new bracket?

 A: Nope.
-Only the income within the new bracket range gets the higher rate.
+Only the money within that bracket gets the higher rate.

 Q: Should I talk to a tax pro?